PacktPublishing/Asynchronous-Programming-in-Rust/ch4/b-epoll-mio/README.md

-# a-epoll
+# a-epoll-mio

-This create contains the example code for chapter 4.
-The code here contains some additional comments that's not in the book.
+This create contains the example code for chapter 4, but instead of using our own queue, we use one created by [mio](https://github.com/tokio-rs/mio).
+Since we modelled our own code after mio you only need to make a few very minor changes to get it working which I've commented and marked out as clearly as I can.

 You can run the example by simply writing `cargo run`